-SEP plan contributions you make to your own Traditional IRA and your employees' Traditional IRAs are tax deductible to you, the employer.
-Because SEP plan contributions are made to a Traditional IRA, all earnings are tax-sheltered, meaning the earnings are not taxed until they are withdrawn from the Traditional IRA.
+SEP plan contributions you make to your own IRA and your employees' IRAs are tax deductible to you, the employer.
+If SEP plan contributions are made to a Traditional IRA, all earnings are tax-sheltered, meaning the earnings are not taxed until they are withdrawn from the Traditional IRA.
+Roth employer contributions are taxable to the employee when received, and the earnings can be withdrawn tax free if certain requirements are met.
 In addition, a SEP plan helps you attract and retain quality employees while you help meet the increasing need for financial security at retirement.